Canon 1.4 50mm Canon 50/1.4

 The lens works as it needed, but the usm is not a “real ring type usm” but a micro motor type usm, perhaps only used in this lens as far as I know.
 Build quality is much better than the build quality of the “plastic fantastic” but can be better I think.
 In reality the lens is quite fragile, don’t throw it, because it is not really up to this treatment, as the “L” lenses, which can happily survive such situations.

 The autofocus is quick and quite precise, even in moderately low light.
+Don’t expect miracles in very dark environment though, but this is more depend on the camera body.

 This lens is a starting point to many photographer.